LightForm-group/surfalex_data_explorer/README.md

 `python -m venv venv`

-activate this environment and then install the required packages using:
+Activate this environment and then install the required packages using:

 `python -m pip install -r requirements.txt`